LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2026-03-28-fast-in-the-wrong-direction.markdown

 If you actually _watch_ what the agent is "thinking", you'll just see how mad it goes, how often.
 Constant loops of the same words over and over.
 Insane discussions with itself.
 It saying it categorically _shouldn't_ do something then just turning around and doing it anyway.

-When this happens I realise I've asked the infinite monkey cage to do too much, I swiftly take the thread behind the chemical shed and revert it's changes, then break the problem down to a smaller chunk.
-Code is much like dog muck left in the rain - it rarely gets better with time, and expecting the stochastic parrot to be able to "realise" it should clear up it's own mess is asking quite a lot.
+When this happens I realise I've asked the infinite monkey cage to do too much, I swiftly take the thread behind the chemical shed and revert its changes, then break the problem down to a smaller chunk.
+Code is much like dog muck left in the rain - it rarely gets better with time, and expecting the stochastic parrot to be able to "realise" it should clear up its own mess is asking quite a lot.

 ## Conclusion